iceblade112/TrickEmu/README.md

 TrickEmu is a WIP emulator for Trickster Online 0.50 coded in C# and licensed under AGPLv3.
 TrickEmu compiles with Mono.
 Any complaints about the license go to [@PyroSamurai](https://github.com/PyroSamurai).

-The "TEMethods" project is not ready for release yet, but it *should* be added in the future.
-For now, it is easily recreatable.

 ### Requirements
 * MySQL, MariaDB, or some other drop-in MySQL replacement
 * MySQL Connector for .NET